chrisng93/batcher/server/README.md

 #### 2. Run the application

-  1. Within the app/src/constants directory, use create a config.js file using the config.example.js file as a guide.
-Note: You will need to sign up for a Soundcloud app for the keys.
+  1. Within the server directory, use create a .env file using the .env.example file as a guide

   2. In a new terminal window run the following command to start the application: